-If you require a personal support worker to accompany you to programs, please get in touch with Justina Zatzman at firstname.lastname@example.org or 416-583-4339, ext 9. and we would be happy to welcome your personal support worker free of charge to any programs.
+If you require a personal support worker to accompany you to programs, please get in touch with Raine Laurent-Eugene at email@example.com or 416-583-4339, ext 9.
+We would be happy to welcome your personal support worker free of charge to all programs.

 Since navigating to new venues can be challenging, Workman Arts can offer personal support workers (free of charge) to provide physical navigation support upon request.